CeciliaSwe/portfolio-4th/README.md

 	* Could application platform where the deployed application is served from
 * [Cloudinary](https://cloudinary.com/)
 	* Could application platform where the deployed application is served from
+* Heroku Postgres
+    * PostgreSQL is one of the world's most popular relational database management systems.

 ##### Return to [top](#abc-wod)